dpw/node-buffer-more-ints/README.md

 discovered that node.js currently implements those in JavaScript, so this doesn't lead to performance benefits.
-But should node ever switch to implementing its Buffer operations natively, this implementation will get a speed up.
+But should node ever switch to implementing its Buffer operations natively, this module should get a speed boost.

 ## Limitations

 As JavaScript uses IEEE754 doubles for numbers, the contiguous range of integers it can represent is [-2^53 - 1, 2^53 - 1].
-So only integer widths up to 6 bytes or 48 bits can be safely read and written.
-The buffer-more-ints functions will throw and exception if you try to read or write an integer outside this range.
-The consequence of this is that you can't read or write 7 or 8 byte integers with their higher bits set (or clear for negative numbers).
+So only integer widths up to 6 bytes or 48 bits can be read exactly.
+Reads of 7 or 8 bytes (56 or 64 bits) will return the closest value that can be represented as a JavaScript number.

-There's currently no way to avoid this behaviour.
-I'm still making up my mind about what the default behaviour should be, and how the alternative behaviour should be selected (another flag argument? separate functions?).
+In certain situations it might be important to check that a JavaScript number was read exactly.
+The `Buffer.isContiguousInt` function will determine this:

+    > Buffer.isContiguousInt(0x1fffffffffffff);
+    true
+    > Buffer.isContiguousInt(0x20000000000000);
+    false

+And `Buffer.assertContiguousInt` asserts that a number is so:

+    > Buffer.assertContiguousInt(0x1fffffffffffff);
+    undefined
+    > Buffer.assertContiguousInt(0x20000000000000);
+    AssertionError: number cannot be represented as a contiguous integer